jamesrswift/springer-spaniel/template/main.typ

 - Livelihood and survival mobility are oftentimes outcomes of uneven socioeconomic development.

 #lorem(75) @einstein

+#springer-spaniel.sidecaption(
+  figure(
+    caption: [If the width of the figure is less than 7.8 cm use the `sidecaption` command to flush the cpation on the left side of the page.
+If the figure is positioned at the top of the page, align the subcaption to the top of the figure -- to achieve this, you simply need to use the optional argument [t] with the `sidecaption` command], block(stroke: 1pt, height: 5cm, width: 100%)
+  ),
+  label: <fig:side>
+)

 #theorem("Euclid")[There are infinitely many primes.] <euclid>